rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 </p>

 I want to be able to use those gamepads in the balloon shooter as well.
-My suspicion is that the balloon shooter will feel many times more as a "real" game if we can control it using "real" game controllers.
+My suspicion is that the balloon shooter will feel many times more like a "real" game if we can control it using "real" game controllers.
 Even though we are all about having fun here and learning, we still want this to feel like a real game, not some toy example.
 So let's get started.